ainielse/get_ig_data/README.md

 Import this plug-in into your application.
 Add the plug-in as an item on any page.
 (Note: this plugin can be used on Page 0 and some use cases may require that the plug-in be added twice to the same page.)

 ## Documentation
 The plug-in includes extensive help.
-Please the help associated with the plug-in after adding the item to a page.
+Please see the help associated with the plug-in after adding the item to a page.